-Medications must be dispensed at the facility from which the drug products are prepared, and the services rendered.
+Medications must be dispensed at the facility from which the drug products are prepared and the services rendered.

-Claims must accurately report the National Drug Code (NDC) dispensed, the number of units dispensed, days' supply, and other required data for claims processing.
-Use of an incorrect NDC or inaccurate reporting of a drug quantity will cause the BMS to report false data to drug manufacturers when billed for drug rebates.
-The BMS will recover payments made on erroneous claims discovered during dispute resolution with drug manufacturers or during claim reviews.
-Pharmacies are required to submit documentation for purchases of drugs reimbursed by the BMS upon request.
+Claims must accurately report the NDC dispensed, the number of units dispensed, days' supply, and other required data for claims processing.
+Use of an incorrect NDC or inaccurate reporting of a drug quantity will cause BMS to report false data to drug manufacturers when billed for drug rebates.
+BMS will recover payments made on erroneous claims discovered during dispute resolution with drug manufacturers or during claim reviews.
+Pharmacies are required to submit documentation for purchases of drugs reimbursed by BMS upon request.